MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 ## What are Dispatch Groups?

-Dispatch groups are an advanced GCD topic that allow you to monitor the completion of a group of tasks.
+Dispatch groups are an advanced Global Central Dispatch (GCD) topic that allow you to monitor the completion of a group of tasks.
 We won't dive deep into GCD or dispatch groups here, but we use them to notify us after all of our network requests have been executed.

 They work by matching the number of items that have been started with the number that have been finished.
 You can begin and complete a new item by calling `enter()` and `leave()` on the dispatch group instance respectively.
 When the number of tasks that have been started equal the number completed, the dispatch group can notify you that all tasks have been executed.